By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Why life coaches?

-Most mental health therapy and counseling is deficit based.
+Most mental health therapy and counseling are deficit-based.
 You need to have a mental illness and then we can see you and bill your insurance.
-But what if you want to be a better person, develop your career or just plan to more effectively reach your goals?
-Counseling, in the past was not set up to help well people, it was set up to treat ill people.
+But what if you want to be a better person, develop your career, or just plan to more effectively reach your goals?
+Counseling, in the past, was not set up to help well people, it was set up to treat ill people.